AdobeDocs/experience-manager-learn.en/help/cloud-service/content-delivery/custom-error-pages.md

 - Verify that the WKND site pages render correctly.

-## ErrorDocument Apache directive to customize error pages{#errordocument-directive}
+## ErrorDocument Apache directive to customize AEM served error pages{#errordocument}

+To customize AEM served error pages, use the `ErrorDocument` Apache directive.

+In AEM as a Cloud Service, the `ErrorDocument` Apache directive option is only applicable to the publish and preview service types.
+It is not applicable to the author service type as Apache + Dispatcher is not part of the deployment architecture.

-Let's review how [AEM WKND](https://github.com/adobe/aem-guides-wknd) project uses the `ErrorDocument` Apache directive to display custom error pages.
+Let's review how the [AEM WKND](https://github.com/adobe/aem-guides-wknd) project uses the `ErrorDocument` Apache directive to display custom error pages.

 - The `ui.content.sample` module contains the branded [error pages](https://github.com/adobe/aem-guides-wknd/tree/main/ui.content.sample/src/main/content/jcr_root/content/wknd/language-masters/en/errors) @ `/content/wknd/language-masters/en/errors`.
 Review them in your [local AEM](http://localhost:4502/sites.html/content/wknd/language-masters/en/errors) or AEM as a Cloud Service `https://author-p<ID>-e<ID>.adobeaemcloud.com/ui#/aem/sites.html/content/wknd/language-masters/en/errors` environment.